kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 | NFS1 CSI        | true                            | `-o context=XYZ` |               | 4) |
 | NFS2 CSI        | unset or false                  |                  |               | 5) |

-1) Kubelet knows that the in-tree AWS CSI plugin supports mounting with `-o context`.
+1) Kubelet knows that the in-tree AWS EBS plugin supports mounting with `-o context`.
 The mount option is then used (if pod context is known) and the container runtime does not relabel the volume.
 2) AWS EBS CSI driver ships CSIDriver instance with `SELinuxMountSupported: true`.
 The behavior is the same as for in-tree volume plugin.
 3) Here we show behavior of "old" CSI drivers, that ship their `CSIDriver` with `SELinuxMountSupported` unset (or `false`).
 Kubelet mounts the volume without any `-o context` option and detects that the volume supports SELinux (by inspecting mount options - it can find `seclabel` there).
 Therefore, it passes `:Z` to the container runtime to recursively relabel files on the volume.